This section briefly describes currently implemented features. For details on a certain feature, follow detailed corresponding description page.

 - Latest values, timestamps and status codes returned for monitored variables by OPC UA Servers are displayed in Web GUI.

-The ogamma Visual Logger is cross-platform application, and can be built for variety of targets.
+The ogamma Visual Logger for OPC is cross-platform application, and can be built for variety of targets.
 Currently distribution packages are created for and tested on:

 - Windows 10